RESCUE/ENGINE 70 2018 KME Predator Engine

 This is a 4-wheel drive, 4-door diesel unit and is utilized as a firefighter and equipment transportation vehicle, off-road support unit, roadway safety and a variety of other discretionary responses.

-This unit is a multi facet mini-pumper with 500 G.P.M Waterous pump and 300 gallon water tank.
-The unit carries fire suppression equipment, wild land firefighting equipment, a 4,000 P.S.I. integrated cascade system, a hydraulic rescue system, medical equipment, roadway safety equipment, an 8 KW diesel generator with quartz lighting and NFPA compliant chevron decals for visual safety.
+This unit is a multi facet all-wheel drive mini-pumper with 1000 G.P.M Waterous pump and 300 gallon water tank.
+The unit carries fire suppression equipment, wild land firefighting equipment, a 4,000 P.S.I. integrated cascade system, a hydraulic rescue system, medical equipment, roadway safety equipment, an 8 KW diesel generator with quartz lighting.

 Built in 1973, the Company owns the building and property located on Ashcroft Avenue in Cresson along with all interior fixtures and equipment.
 The Pfeister Building is used to store the devices needed to conduct the week-long major fund raising festival in July and other events.
 The building is also utilized as a training site for our firefighters to train on various aspects of structural firefighting, rescue and interior/exterior fire ground operations.